juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 v1.0 PhysX is missing from the BmLauncher.exe Configuration menu.

 1. Browse to directory C:\Users\YOURNAME\Documents\Eidos\Batman Arkham Asylum\BmGameConfig
-2. Open UserEngine.ini file with a text editor such as Notepad.
+2. Open UserEngine.ini file with a text editor.
-3. Change the line PhysXLevel=0 so that it reads PhysXLevel=1 = NORMAL
+3. Change the line PhysXLevel=0 so that it reads PhysXLevel=1 "NORMAL"
-PhysXLevel=2 = HIGH
+PhysXLevel=2 "HIGH"
+*do Not include "Normal" / "High"
 4. Save & close.
 Run the game
 ````

-BUT...
-Win8.1x64 has defailt Nvidia driver 416.34 for GTX 1050 Ti and similar </br>
-PhysX=2 works ok with CPU, but GPU does Not have smoke / steam, invastigating the issue. </br>
-v1.1 installs PhysX 9.09, but does Not work in Win8.1x64, could be PhysX version. </br>
+v1.1 updater installs PhysX 9.09, but does Not work in Win8.1x64 </br>
-PhysX 9.19 also does Not work. </br>

 -----------------------------------